Los Angeles Chargers vs. Denver Broncos NFL Week 12 Odds, Plays and Insights for November 28, 2021

 Over/under insights

-- The two teams combine to score 46 points per game, 2.0 less than the over/under in this contest.

-- These two squads combine to surrender 44.8 points per game, 3.2 fewer than this contest's over/under.
+- Sunday's over/under is 2.0 points higher than the combined 46 PPG average of the two teams.

-- The average total in Chargers games this season is 50.6, 2.6 points above Sunday's total of 48.
+- Chargers games this season feature an average total of 50.6 points, a number 2.6 points higher than Sunday's over/under.

-- The 43.8 PPG average total in Broncos games this season is 4.2 points fewer than this game's over/under.
+- In 2020, games involving the Broncos have averaged a total of 43.8 points, 4.2 fewer than this game's set over/under.

 Chargers stats and trends

-- Los Angeles has played 10 games, with five wins against the spread.
+- Los Angeles has five wins against the spread in 10 games this season.

-- This season, the Chargers have just two against the spread wins in six games as a favorite of 2.5 points or more.
+- The Chargers have covered the spread twice this season when favored by 2.5 points or more (in six chances).

-- Los Angeles' games this year have eclipsed the over/under four times in 10 opportunities (40%).

-- When Los Angeles scores more than 18.3 points, it is 5-3 against the spread and 6-2 overall.
+- In games that Los Angeles picks up over 328.2 yards, the team is 5-3 against the spread and 6-2 overall.

 - Click over to SISportsbook and find the latest spread, moneyline and total for Los Angeles' matchup with the Broncos.